DSOs in energy transition

 Renewable Energy Directive

-The EU set a new objective of having 40-45% of its energy mix coming from renewable energy sources by 2030.
+The EU set a new objective of having 42.5% of its energy mix coming from renewable energy sources by 2030.
 DSOs will be instrumental in the promotion and connection of renewable energies.
-Up to 70% of renewable capacity will be connected to the DSO grid.
+Up to 70% of renewable capacity will be connected to the DSO grid by that time and 80% by 2040.

 Energy efficiency Directive